evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 class Dragon(Monster):
     """
-    This is a dragon-specific monster.
+    This is a dragon monster.
     """

     def move_around(self):